MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/5-copilot-in-teams.md

 **Option A: Meeting Recap**

 The demo setup instructions for this option can be found [here](https://microsoft.seismic.com/Link/Content/DCFPQWmT2DMXC8WJjgjP4H44GWXG).
-Specifically, refer to pages 5-10, which cover how to set up the Teams meeting (Project Avalon) we will reference in the demo below.
+Specifically, refer to pages 5-10, which cover how to set up the Teams meeting (Project Avalon) we'll reference in the demo below.

 > **IMPORTANT:**
 > - The Option A demo setup will require at least 4 people (optionally 6).